 Krka National Park is one of Croatia’s biggest selling points.
 You can’t really visit Croatia without going to Krka National Park.
 It’s incredible!

 Both Zadar and Split are great places to visit the park from.
-From Split it’s 1 hr 30 min drive and from Zadar only 1 hour.
+From Split, it’s a 1.5-hour drive and from Zadar only 1 hour.
 Either city is a good place to visit the park from.

-Krka National Park has 16 plunging waterfalls, lush hiking trails and a monastery sat on an island in the middle of the lake.
+Krka National Park has 16 plunging waterfalls, lush hiking trails and a monastery sitting on an island in the middle of the lake.